-IBM stock was hit severely in recent month, mostly due to the disappointment from the recent earnings report.
+IBM stock was hit severely in recent month, mostly due to the disappointment from the latest earnings report.
 It wasn’t a real disappointment, but IBM had a buildup of expectations from their ongoing turnaround, and the recent earnings announcement has poured cold water on the growing enthusiasm.
-This post is about IBM’s story but carries a morale which applies to many other companies going through disruption in their industry.
+This post is about IBM’s story but carries a moral which applies to many other companies going through disruption in their industry.

 Can Every Business Turn Around?

 A turnaround, or a pivot as coined in the startup world, means to change the business plan of an existing enterprise towards a new market/audience requiring a different set of skills/products/technologies.
 Pivoting in the startup world is a private case of a general business turnaround.
 In a nutshell, every business at any point in time owns a different set of offerings (products/technologies) and cash reserves.
 Each offering has customers, prospects, partners and the costs incurred of the creation and the delivery of the offerings to the market.
 In an industry which is not disrupted the equation of success is quite simple, the money you make on sales of your offerings should be higher than the attached costs.
 In the early phases of new market creation, it makes sense to wait for that equation to get into play by investing more cash in building the right product as well as establish excellent access to the market.
 Disruption is first spotted when it’s hard to grow at the same or higher rate, and fundamental change to the offerings is needed such as a full rebuild.
 This situation happens when new entrants/startups have an economic advantage in entering the market or by creating a new overlapping market.
 When a market is in its early days of disruption the large enterprises are mostly watching and hoping for the latest trends to fade away.
 Once the winds of change are blowing too strong, then new thinking is required.

 Once the changes in the market ring the alarm bell at the top floors, management can take one or more of the following courses of actions: